< lcn home

 CWPP vs. CSPM

-While a CWPP provides protection within running workloads, a CSPM provides overall oversight and protection of your native cloud infrastructure.
-A CSPM scans for misconfigurations of the cloud platforms that workloads run on, checks security policies and permissions, and identifies risks specific to cloud environments such as AWS, Google Cloud, and Azure.
-CSPM tools are typically more preventive in nature, ensuring secure cloud configurations, while CWPP tools offer a mix of prevention and detection for workloads.
+A CSPM scans for misconfigurations of the cloud platforms that workloads run on, checks security policies and permissions, and identifies risks specific to cloud environments such as Amazon AWS, Google Cloud, and Microsoft Azure.
+CSPM tools are typically more preventive in nature, ensuring secure cloud configurations, while CWPP tools offer a mix of prevention and detection to protect workloads.

 CWPP vs. CNAPP